tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-user-delegation-sas.md

 ### Specify the signed key start time

-The optional signed key  time (`skt`) field indicates the start of the lifetime of the user delegation key.
-The **Get User Delegation Key** operation returns this value as part of the response in ISO Date format.
+The optional signed key  time (`skt`) field indicates the start of the lifetime of the user delegation key in ISO Date format.
+The **Get User Delegation Key** operation returns this value as part of the response.
 If omitted, the signed key start time is assumed to be the current time.

 ### Specify the signed key expiry time

-The signed key expiry time (`ske`) field is required for a user delegation SAS.
-The **Get User Delegation Key** operation returns this value as part of the response in ISO Date format.
+The signed key expiry time (`ske`) field is required for a user delegation SAS in ISO Date format.
+The **Get User Delegation Key** operation returns this value as part of the response.
 The signed key expiry time indicates the end of the lifetime of the user delegation key.
+The value of the expiry time may be a maximum of 7 days from the start time of the SAS.

 ### Specify the signed key service